Looking for fun things to do in Boston in November?

-Winter fun begins this month as the weather grows colder, the days become shorter, and holiday lights start to sparkle all over the city.
+Winter fun begins this month as the weather grows colder, the days become shorter, and holiday lights begin to sparkle all over the city.

 Outside of the city, fall foliage is way beyond peak.
-But fortunately for foliage lovers, Boston's slightly warmer microclimate means that you'll usually still find plenty of color within the city during the couple of weeks during November - sometimes even longer.
+But fortunately for foliage lovers, Boston's somewhat warmer microclimate means you'll usually still find plenty of color within the city during the first couple of weeks during November - sometimes even longer.

 So stroll through some of Boston's parks and enjoy the last sight of crimson, gold, and even green while leaves still linger on the trees.
 My recommendations:

 - The Esplanade (shown above) - The contrast of golden and crimson leaves with blue water and sky can't be beat!

 - Boston Public Garden - Bring your camera and take spectacular photos of colorful leaves reflecting in the Lagoon; if your children are with you, bring a frisbee.

 - Back Bay Fens between the Back Bay and Fenway neighborhoods - You'll still find autumn blooms in the Rose Garden and the Victory Gardens, and this is also a top spot for Boston fall foliage.

 2. Be the First on the Ice at Frog Pond